<< Return to News

 Odors are everywhere: from tiled surfaces to carpets, from portable toilets to pet waste.
 When you’re creating microbial products to combat odors, you want to offer solutions specific to the challenges your customers are facing.
 This means diving into the “science behind the stink” and understanding the components that make up different types of unpleasant smells.

-Let’s look at five major contributors and the types of odors they tend to produce:
+Let’s look at 5 major contributors, and the types of odors they produce:

 1. Volatile fatty acids (VFAs): VFAs are organic acids produced by the microbial metabolism of biomass and food waste, such as dietary fiber, starch, protein, and amino acids.
 VFAs commonly associated with odor include short-chain fatty acids such as acetic, propionic, and butyric acids, as well as C5–C7-chain fatty acids such as valeric, caproic, and capric acid.
 Each VFA has its own distinct smell.
 Valeric and butyric acids, for example, are commonly associated with vomit odor.